-In order to determine the minimum capital requirements for 2022, Credit Europe Bank (Romania) SA applies the provisions of EU Regulation no. 575/2013 on prudential requirements for credit institutions and investment companies.
+In order to determine the minimum capital requirements for 2023, Credit Europe Bank (Romania) SA applies the provisions of the EU Regulation no. 575/2013 on prudential requirements for credit institutions and amending Regulatio (EU) no. 648/2012.

 Credit Europe Bank (Romania) S.A. calculates regulatory capital requirements for credit risk, market (currency) risk and operational risk.